DravaMmonk/COMP90042_2026/README.md

 3. **Harmonic Mean of F and A**: computes the harmonic mean of the evidence retrieval F-score and claim classification accuracy.
 Note that this metric is computed at the end after we have obtained the aggregate (over all claims) F-score and accuracy.
 This metric is designed to assess both the retrieval and classification components of your system, and as such will be used as **the main metric for ranking systems on the leaderboard.**

 The first two metrics (F-score and accuracy) are provided to help diagnose and develop your system.
 While they are not used to rank your system on the leaderboard, you should document them in your report and use them to discuss the strengths/weaknesses of your system.

+A strong system should balance both retrieval quality and classification performance.

+### Baseline System
 The example prediction file, dev-claims-baseline.json, is the output of a baseline system on the development set.
 This file will help you understand the required file format for creating your development output (for tuning your system using eval.py) and your test output (for submission to the Leaderboard).

 Note that this is not a realistic baseline, and you might find that your system performs worse than it.
 The reason for this is that this baseline constructs its output in the following manner: (1) the claim labels are randomly selected; and (2) the set of evidence passages combines several randomly selected ground truth passages and several randomly selected passages from the knowledge source.
 We created such a ‘baseline’ because a true random baseline that selects a random set of evidence passages will most probably produce a zero F-score for evidence retrieval (and consequently zero for the harmonic mean of F-score and accuracy), and it won’t serve as a good diagnostic example to explain the metrics.
 To clarify, this baseline will not be used in any way for ranking submitted systems on the leaderboard, and is provided solely to illustrate the metrics and an example system output.